Visiting the National Constitution Center: Family Friendly + Special Needs Review

 Right now we have a convaid, for those of you familiar with that brand of wheelchair.
 It fit everywhere we needed to go.

-We enjoyed this.
-My son still requires hand-over-hand for most things like this, but I always welcome the opportunity to do so in a setting that isn’t so forced.
+My son requires hand-over-hand for most things, but I always welcome the opportunity to do so in a setting that isn’t so forced.
+When the NCC hosts crafts and activities for kids, I like for him to be able to try things.

 They also had some candle-making which the older kids seemed to be enjoying.